 This nearly 40,000-square-foot institution makes learning about culture, history and science a blast for kids ages six and under.
-Explore the benefits of good nutrition from "EatSleepPlay," a Dora the Explorer play area, and immersive exhibits that rotate in and out of the five-story space.
-CMOM also hosts classes and workshops—from Gross Biology for kids who love burps and germs, to the Music in Me!, a toddlers' program by Laurie Berkner—all designed with the latest child-development research in mind.
+Explore the benefits of good nutrition from "EatSleepPlay," a Dora the Explorer play area and immersive exhibits that rotate in and out of the five-story space.
+CMOM also hosts classes and workshops—like Gross Biology for kids who love burps and germs—all designed with the latest child-development research in mind.

-The Jewish Children’s Museum educates on Jewish history and heritage in a fun, immersive environment, fostering a natural curiosity through hands on exploration.
+The Jewish Children’s Museum educates on Jewish history and heritage in a fun, immersive environment, fostering a natural curiosity through hands-on exploration.
 Learn all about the story of Chanukah and the meaning behind the menorah in its seasonal Soil to Oil workshop, where children press olive oil from fresh olives, make and eat their own delicious potato latkes, and spin the dreidel for chocolate gelt!
 Throughout the year, examine biblical history, Israel, Jewish holidays and more.
-With the assist of a cool mini golf course, kids delve into Jewish life, from Bris to Bar Mitzvah, all while practicing their putt!

 The Long Island Children’s (permanent) Museum opened in 2002 after the renovation of a 40,000-square-foot facility.
 Today, it houses 14 hands-on exhibit galleries for little ones, plus a state-of-the-art theater and several learning studios.